mlsys-seo/ooo-backprop/expr/data-parallel/README.md

 ```
 STep 3: Configure security Group
-  Open TCPport 1234 for all instances for the worker communication
+  Open all TCPport for all instances for the worker communication
 ```

 ## 2. Expreriments